piyalidebnathaus/recipes/guacamole.md

 - shagshgahs
 # Instructions
 - Clean and chop the ingredients
-- put the avocado in the bowl
+- Add lime juice in the bowl